 Through the Community Connections project, we are offering older people the opportunity to become digital included through learning how to use tablet computers, smartphones and laptops.

-We can offer 6 week courses on using iPads or android tablet computers or 1-2-1 tuition from our team of volunteers.
+We can offer 1-2-1 tuition from our team of volunteers and also run courses and workshops through the year.
 If you are a complete beginner or just need a bit of additional tuition, MAECare can offer you help and support.

-If you would like more information about the digital inclusion project or if you would like to join our team of volunteers, please contact Barbara for more information.
+If you would like more information about the digital inclusion project or if you would like to join our team of volunteers, please contact Vicky for more information.